lpod/lpod-python/doc/cookbook-navigation.rst

     >>> print body.get_draw_page_by_name(u"Page1")
     None

-Accessing other elements from an element
+Accessing Other Elements from an Element
 ========================================

 Any element is a context for navigating but only on the subtree it contains.